eigerco/polka-storage/docs/src/introduction.md

 - **Proof Systems and Performance**
   - Enabled Groth16 batch proof verification using on-chain randomness.
   - Productionized 1 GiB sector sizes for PoRep and PoSt.
-  - Adjusted Windowed PoSt to be partition-aware and compatible with block time.
+  - Adjusted Windowed PoSt to be partition-aware and compatible with block production time.
   - Fine-tuned runtime constants for realistic mainnet timings in sealing and proof submission.

 - **Deal Automation**